What should I do if my project finds smelly or discolored soil?

 Can I let my contractor or consultant take soil samples?

 Not without EH&S approval.
 Contractors and engineers must comply with UC Berkeley sampling protocols for proper characterization of soils.
 Improper sampling poses a legal liability to the University.
-Only EH&S should take samples, or in some cases, a consultant working under the direction of EH&S.
+Only EH&S technicians, or a consultant working under the direction of EH&S, should sample soil.

 What is required for importing soil for my project?

 It is crucial that your project import only clean fill.
 Contractor’s must provide you with a statement that the soil is not contaminated and if necessary laboratory data.
 In some cases, particularly if large amounts of soil are being imported, or if the origin of the soil is not well documented, the University requires that the soil importer provide a description of the soil source, sampling plan, and laboratory analytical results.
 The project manager should develop a soil import plan with EH&S prior to the project commencing.

 Do I have to sample soil excavated from my project?

 Soil sampling is required for most excavation projects to assess worker safety and determine disposal requirements.
 The University has a legal responsibility to verify that we do not haul contaminated soil from the campus or give away pollution if present.
 Campus Project Managers must coordinate with EH&S prior to beginning excavation to establish a soil sampling and management plan.